 Please take the CNA Exam Electronic Fingerprinting Form with you to the Livescan provider.
 Please check the service provider’s requirements to see if you need to bring any additional items.
 Please verify the Originating Agency Identification (ORI) number submitted by the livescan service provider matches the information provided.

 Applicants with Criminal History

 Any applicant who has ever been found guilty of, or pled guilty or no contest/nolo contendre to any charge other than a minor traffic offense must list each offense on the application.
+Reckless driving, driving while license suspended or revoked (DWLSR), driving under the influence (DUI) or driving while impaired (DWI) are not minor traffic offenses for purposes of this question.
 Failure to disclose criminal history may result in denial of your application.
 Each application is reviewed on its own merits.

 The Board of Nursing has created guidelines for specific offenses to be cleared in the board office; however, the staff cannot make determinations in advance as laws and rules do change over time.
 Violent crimes and repeat offenders are required to be presented to the Board of Nursing for review.
 Evidence of rehabilitation is important to the Board Members when making licensure decisions.